keybase/book-content/01-account/00-index.md

 #### Device names are public and can’t be changed.
 When you add a device, you’ll have to name it.
 Device names are visible to everyone on the internet and can’t be changed.
 Choose carefully.

-Like your username, devices names are part of a public record that helps secure your account and confirm that you are who you say you are.
+Like your username, device names are part of a public record that helps secure your account and confirm that you are who you say you are.
 Changing device names has the potential to undo this.

 ### Revoking devices
 If you lose or replace a device, you should revoke it.
 Revoking removes the device from your account.